How to Install a Toilet Pan and Cistern

 Step 10

-Next, you can install your toilet lid.
-Place your flush through the appropriate hole on the toilet lid, and then apply the nut at the bottom where the flush mechanism pokes through the lid.
+Next, you can install the lid for your cistern.
+Place your flush through the appropriate hole on the cistern lid, and then apply the nut at the bottom where the flush mechanism pokes through the lid.

 how to install a toilet pan and cistern step 10

-Tighten the nut by hand until it’s tight.
-Once it’s tight, pop the lid onto the toilet and check that the flush button is working.
+Tighten the nut by hand and once it’s tight, you can check the flush button is working.

 Step 11